Business Class Monopoly

 I think my reaction is mixed as you never like the idea of:

-The World Travel Market 2006 report -- conducted by Euromonitor International -
+The World Travel Market 2006 report -- conducted by Euromonitor International -losing 700K visitors to the US and all the money they spend.
+That's the downside.

 found that total business arrivals to the United States fell by 10 percent to 7 million over the 2004-2005 period, while the number of the business visitors to Europe grew by 8 percent to 84 million over the same period.